gdiet/backup/README.md

 #### May Come Eventually

-* `fsc db-backup`: output to console the corresponding restore command
 * Development: Try out scoverage instead of jacoco.
 * Create sql db backup from the file backup and start the file system in parallel.
 * Backup script for backing up folders without needing to mount the file system, optionally referencing an existing backup.